csound-flossmanual/csound-floss/book/09-a-csound-in-pd.md

 You can send control data from PD to your Csound instrument via the keyword _control_ in a message box.
-In your Csound code, you must receive the data via [invalue](https://csound.com/docs/manual/invalue.html) or&nbsp;
+In your Csound code, you must receive the data via [invalue](https://csound.com/docs/manual/invalue.html) or [chnget](https://csound.com/docs/manual/chnget.html).
-[chnget](https://csound.com/docs/manual/chnget.html).
 This is a simple example: